Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Supporting Note 2: Origin of contrast in hyperspectral maps

-As shown in Supplementary Figure~\ref{fig:S1_c}, both the sp3 and sp2 Raman maps exhibit horizontal line-like features, which are more pronounced in the sp2 map than in the sp3 map.
+As shown in Supporting Figure~\ref{fig:S1_c}, both the sp3 and sp2 Raman maps exhibit horizontal line-like features, which are more pronounced in the sp2 map than in the sp3 map.
 The origin of these contrasts differs for the two cases.
 Since the pad is fabricated by stacking parallel wires with a 0.5~$\mu$m pitch, the bright features in the sp3 maps correspond to regions between adjacent wires where less damage occurs, resulting in reduced graphitization.
 In contrast, the bright features in the sp2 maps arise from a different mechanism, consistent with the behavior described in Figure~1c of the main text.
 Here, the increased brightness is not related to enhanced graphitization but instead originates from broadband background emission.

-To confirm this, Supplementary Figure~\ref{fig:S1_c} presents a Raman map in the 590–600~nm spectral range (the same hyperspectral map of Figure~1c in the main text but different spectral window), excluding the sp3 and sp2 bands.
+To confirm this, Supporting Figure~\ref{fig:S1_c} presents a Raman map in the 590–600~nm spectral range (the same hyperspectral map of Figure~1c in the main text but different spectral window), excluding the sp3 and sp2 bands.
 Compared to the laser-written wire and the pure diamond background, the surrounding damaged shell appears bright, confirming that the observed contrast does not originate from either the sp3 or sp2 Raman signals.
-Spectra from three representative pixels—assigned to the graphite core, the damaged shell, and the pure diamond background—are extracted in Supplementary Figure~\ref{fig:S1_c}a and shown in Supplementary Figure~\ref{fig:S1_c}b–d.
-Each spectrum is self-normalized for comparison.
+Spectra from three representative pixels—assigned to the graphite core, the damaged shell, and the pure diamond background—are extracted in Supporting Figure~\ref{fig:S1_c}a and shown in Supporting Figure~\ref{fig:S1_c}b–d.
+Each spectrum is normalized for comparison.
 The graphite region exhibits depleted sp3, a clear D band, and sp2 features, while the pure diamond spectrum is dominated by the sp3 line.
 In the damaged shell, no D or sp2 bands are observed apart from the sp3 peak.
 Instead, a broad emission is present, which contributes to the increased brightness observed in both the photoluminescence and hyperspectral maps.
-This emission is attributed to defect activation in the damaged shell surrounding the wire core~\cite{Kononenko2008}, leading to an overall increase in count rates.
+This emission is attributed to defect activation in the damaged shell surrounding the wire core~\cite{Kononenko2008}.